 - 1. Note and file the FY 2019/20 Budget Year-End Report; - 2.
-Approve the FY 2019/20 Budget Amendments to address necessary budget ratifications as set forth in Attachment 1 of the Budget Year-End Report (five affirmative Council votes required for revenue actions only); - 3.
-Approve the FY 2020/21 Budget Amendments as set forth in Attachment 2 of this report (five affirmative Council votes required for revenue actions only); and - 4.
-Approve the deletion of 1.0 Executive Assistant and addition of 1.0 Legal Executive Assistant in the City Attorney's Office.
+Approve the FY 2019/20 Budget Amendments to address necessary budget ratifications as set forth in Attachment 1 of the Budget Year-End Report (five affirmative Council votes required for revenue actions only); and

+3. Approve the FY 2020/21 Budget Amendments as set forth in Attachment 2 of this report (five affirmative Council votes required for revenue actions only).